GuitarHero2/Project-KOTOBADAN/README.md

 #  KOTOBADAN Project / 言葉暖 Project

-### This project is meant to help others to make their way easier through the Japanese language, as a multi-tool app available in both TUI version (Terminal User Interface App) and GUI version (Graphic User Interface App).
+### This project is meant to help others to make their way easier through the Japanese language, as a multi-tool app available in both TUI version (Terminal User Interface App) and GUI version (Graphic User Interface App) inspired in the Discord bot KOTOBA.

 > [!NOTE]
 > Take in consideration that this project is still under development and haven't still been released.
 Don't try to download this program from any other sources other than this Github.